 - No cash-out refinance or lease buyout

-Pentagon Federal Credit Union offers some of the lowest auto loan refinance rates on the market, for both new and used vehicles.
-Repayment terms range from 36 months to 84 months.
+Pentagon Federal Credit Union offers some of the lowest auto loan refinance rates on the market, starting at 1.79% for a new car refinance and 2.39% for a used car refinance.

 Optional add-ons include Guaranteed Asset Protection (GAP), an extended warranty and debt protection.